SWC-Advanced-Microscopy/volView/README.md

 >> delete(V) % Close the GUI at the command line
 ```

+### Installation
+Add the repository's `code` directory to your MATLAB path.

 ### Planned changes
 * Improved slider behavior with listener and `PostSet` so image updates whilst slider is being moved.
-* Add a true auto-contrast button.
+* Add a true auto-contrast button, possibly with a histogram.
 * Allow for non-square pixels and correct image scaling problems with other views (they become non-square even when they should be).
 * Explore whether the `figureResized` callback can be removed by using relative positioning

 ### Longer term changes
 * Allow overlay of annotations such as borders or annotated features